 Happiness is a mindset.
-And if you’re looking to improve your ability to find happiness, then check out these 10 things happy people do differently.
+And if you’re looking to improve your ability to find happiness, then check out these 10 things a happy person does differently.

 1. Happy people find balance in their lives.

 Folks who are happy have this in common: they’re content with what they have, and don’t waste a whole lot of time worrying and stressing over things they don’t.
 Unhappy people do the opposite: they spend too much time thinking about what they don’t have.
-Happy people lead balanced lives.
-This means they make time for all the things that are important to them, whether it’s family, friends, career, health, religion, etc.

 2. Happy people abide by the golden rule.

 You know that saying you heard when you were a kid, “Do unto others as you would have them do to you.”
 Well, happy people truly embody this principle.
-They treat others with respect.
-They’re sensitive to the thoughts and feelings of other people.
-They’re compassionate.
-And they get treated this way (most of the time) in return.

 3. Happy people don’t sweat the small stuff.

-One of the biggest things happy people do differently compared to unhappy people is they let stuff go.
 Bad things happen to good people sometimes.
 Happy people realize this, are able to take things in stride, and move on.
-Unhappy people tend to dwell on minor inconveniences and issues, which can perpetuate feelings of sadness, guilt, resentment, greed, and anger.

 4. Happy people take responsibility for their actions.

 Happy people aren’t perfect, and they’re well aware of that.
 When they screw up, they admit it.
 They recognize their faults and work to improve on them.
-Unhappy people tend to blame others and always find an excuse why things aren’t going their way.
-Happy people, on the other hand, live by the mantra:

 “There are two types of people in the world: those that do and those that make excuses why they don’t.”